klgallagher/klgallagher.github.io/_pages/cv.md

 Additional Coursework
 ======
+* Inclusive STEM Teaching Project (Online in Spring 2023)
+* Foundations of Science Communication at the Alan Alda Center for Science Communication (Spring 2023)
+* Research Mentoring Workshop (Spring 2023)
 * AGU Leadership Academy and Network for Diversity and Inclusion in the Geosciences (LANDInG) (2022-2023)
 * Scientists Teaching Science (Summer 2022)